pschmitt/tmux-ssh-split/README.md

 SSH session connected to the host you were previously on.
 If there's no active SSH session, a regular split will occur.

-NOTE: mosh should work too to some extent  (it's somewhat experimental)
+💡 NOTE: mosh works too to some extent (experimental)

 ## 📥 Installation